 NJOB option provides the current job number within the Genstat program.
 It is used in the start-up file to distinguish between statements to be executed just at the start of the program, and those to be executed at the start of each job.

-'release', and is a scalar storing the release number, for example 15.10.
+release is a scalar storing the release number, for example 21.10.
 The main information is in the integer part and the first decimal place; the second decimal may be used to distinguish between sub-releases with minor changes or corrections.
-The second element, labelled

-'implementation' identifies the machine for which Genstat has been implemented, for example
+implementation identifies the type of computer for which the version has been implemented, for example ‘PC’.

-'system', and indicates the operating system, for example
+system indicates the operating system, for example Windows 11.

 PID option saves a scalar containing an integer value that is unique within the current job.
 You might want to use this, for example, to define a unique name for a temporary file.